-Report Fraud to IWD
+Report Fraud to Iowa Workforce Development

 When filing a complaint about potential UI fraud, the following information is needed: